 Fatty liver is an accumulation of fat in liver cells.
 The condition is caused by an excessive supply of breakdown products of fats.
 The capacity of the liver, which is usually healthy, then fails to process these breakdown products.
 Fatty liver is the most common liver disease.

 The liver plays, among other things, a significant role in fat metabolism in the body.
-If this fat metabolism gets disrupted, fat may accumulate in the liver cells.
+If this fat metabolism gets disrupted, fat may accumulate in liver cells.
 The fat in the liver isn’t harmful in itself.
 However, because in this situation the liver is sensitive to other harmful influences and thus may damage easily, it’s still important that the cause of the fatty liver is found and the condition is addressed.
 The most common causes of fatty liver are:

 - Excessive alcohol consumption.
-Prolonged use of alcohol can cause inflammation of the liver cells.
+Prolonged use of alcohol can cause inflammation of liver cells.
 The inflamed liver cells function less well, causing fat accumulation in the liver.

 - Overweight.
 Especially in people who have a lot of fat around their waist, fat accumulation in the liver may occur.
 Seventy-five percent of obese people have fatty liver.

 - Insulin resistance.
 People with type 2 diabetes have built up a resistance to insulin.
 If the body is insusceptible to insulin, sugar metabolism is disrupted and the blood sugar remains high.
 The excess of sugars is converted in the liver into fats.
 These fats are stored in the liver, causing fatty liver.

 - Medication.
 Use of certain medications that need to be broken down in the liver, can lead to disturbances in liver function.
 This may cause fatty liver.